 8. No matter how useful something is, you only need so many.

 Some of the hardest things to let go of while decluttering are useful things like pens, sticky notes, craft supplies and books.
 As you encounter useful things while decluttering, ask “how many do I really need?” or, “how much space do I have for this item?”
 When you keep less of the useful stuff, you actually make your space more usable.

 9. The more you dislike doing something, the more often you should do it.

 Putting off an icky task just makes it harder.
 Do things you dislike more frequently and you’ll do them in smaller bites— making them a whole lot easier to swallow.

 Give yourself permission to get things “done for now.”
 You can always tweak it later, but in the meantime, you get to bask in the glow of completion.
 And there’s nothing quite like the feeling of getting something done.

 Remember, if you want something different you must do something different.
-Why not give a simplify 101 online workshop a try?
+Why not give a simplify 101 online class a try?
 We’re sure you’ll see the difference.

 What ideas do you keep top of mind when you organize?
 Please share your tips and ideas in the comments!
 I’d love to hear from you.